 October 2021: mostly Plakar

-TL;DR: I had a discord now, https://discord.gg/6RBDax3S, feel free to join.
+TL;DR: I have a discord now, [https://discord.gg/YC6j4rbvSk](https://discord.gg/YC6j4rbvSk), feel free to join.
 I refactored plakar, implemented a local cache, improved parallelism, modified the push strategy, played with fuse and networking.
 I also did other stuff but let's keep that out of this article.

 Shout out to my sponsors ❤️